fekrazad/remaining-lifespan-ai/README.md

 [Download the dataset from Dropbox](https://www.dropbox.com/s/qn4y16p52a2gn2w/remaining-lifespan-data.zip?dl=0) (size: 1.03 gb)

-The paper on arXiv [Estimating Remaining Lifespan from the Face](https://arxiv.org/abs/2301.08229)
+The paper on arXiv: [Estimating Remaining Lifespan from the Face](https://arxiv.org/abs/2301.08229)

 The data has been collected from Wikidata/Wikipedia of:
 - persons